Why Use Mill?

 We did not need to add fragile shell scripts to augment our build logic and implement the functionality we need.

-Instead, we could simply import Thymeleaf directly from Maven Central and use it just like we would use it in any Java application, with IDE support, typechecking, and automatic parallelism and caching.
+Instead, we could simply import Thymeleaf as a Java library directly from Maven Central and use it just like we would use it in any Java application, with IDE support, typechecking, and automatic parallelism and caching.

 Most real projects require some kind of ad-hoc build tasks: you may be pre-processing static assets for web deployment, embedding build metadata for runtime debugging, or pre-rendering HTML pages to optimize performance at runtime.
 With most build tools, you often needed to pull in some poorly-maintained plugin off of Github, write your own using a complicated plugin framework, or even wrap your build tool in ad-hoc shell scripts.
 With most other build tools, caching and parallelism are things that the build author needs to use manually, meaning nobody gets it right and your build performance is never as good as it could be.